CalWORKs 60-Month Lifetime Limit

 State Funded CalWORKs

-Once a recipient has received federal TANF for the cumulative 60-month lifetime limit (including cash aid received from another state), state funding continues until the recipient has received 60-months of cash aid under the CalWORKs 60-month lifetime limit.
+Once a recipient has received federal TANF for the cumulative 60-month lifetime limit (including cash aid received from another state), state funding continues until the recipient has received 60 months of cash aid under the CalWORKs 60-month lifetime limit.
 This can happen when CalWORKs months have not been counted due to a CalWORKs exemption.

 If a recipient is not eligible for federal TANF and receives state funded CalWORKs, the federal TANF 60-month time clock does not start until there is federal eligibility.

-Example Example A non-citizen caretaker relative has been receiving CalWORKs for his/her two citizen children since May 1998.
+Example Example A non-citizen caretaker relative has been receiving CalWORKs for their two citizen children since May 1998.
 The non-citizen caretaker relative becomes a naturalized citizen in August 2001.
 The case would be changed from a CalWORKs aid type to a TANF federal aid type effective September 2001.
 The caretaker relative would be entitled to TANF from September 2001 until the end of August 2006.

 Countable Months - CalWORKs 60-Month Time Limit